wagtail/rfcs/draft/011-revisions-api.rst

 Filter by date/time range
 `````````````````````````

 Date or date/time in ISO8601 format.
-If a date is specified, both ends of the range are inclusive (equivilent to django's __gte and __lte queries)
+If a date is specified, both ends of the range are inclusive (equivalent to Django's __gte and __lte queries)

 The start and end times are separated by three dots: '...'.
 One end of the range may be omitted making that end unbounded.